compound-finance/comet/contracts/migrator/README.md

 #### Inputs

  * `comet_: Comet`: The Comet Ethereum mainnet USDC contract.
- * `uniswapLiquidityPool_: UniswapPool` : The Uniswap pool used by this contract to source liquidity (i.e. flash loans).
+ * `uniswapLiquidityPool_: IUniswapV3Pool` : The Uniswap pool used by this contract to source liquidity (i.e. flash loans).
  * `collateralTokens_: Erc20[]`: A list of valid collateral tokens
  * `borrowCToken`: The Compound II market for the borrowed token (e.g. `cUSDC`).